obss/trapper/README.md

 the folder into another directory to use as a template for your own project.
 Please follow its `README.md` to get started.

-### Training a Question Answering Model on SQuAD v1 Dataset
+### Training a Question Answering Model on SQuAD Dataset

-You can use the notebook in `examples/question_answering/question_answering. ipynb` to follow the steps while training a transformer model on SQuAD.
+You can use the notebook in `examples/question_answering/question_answering. ipynb` to follow the steps while training a transformer model on SQuAD v1.

 ## Installation